 As many or as few as you like.
-Flat lays tend to contain at least three or four items, you can find great examples of flat lays the contain a tonne of items, and others that contain single items.
-There’s no hard and fast rule about the amount of items that need to be in the shot to make it a flat lay, so long as any items that are in frame work well together that’s all that really matters.
+Flat lays tend to contain at least three or four items.
+You can find great examples of flat lays that contain many items and others that contain single items.
+There’s no hard and fast rule about the amount of items that need to be in the shot to make it a flat lay.
+So, as any items in the frame work well together, that’s all that really matters.

 What is the Hero?

 You’ll hear people refer to the hero of a flat lay, basically it’s the main item of the shot, the one that you want the viewers eye to be drawn to.
-If you take an outfit flat lay your hero might be a really nice pair of shoes, and then additional items such as sunglasses, jewellery, a bag and clothes could be the complementary pieces.
+If you take an outfit Flat lay, your hero might be a nice pair of shoes, and then additional items such as sunglasses, jewelry, a bag, and clothes could be the complementary pieces.

-While you do want your shots to have a hero piece that everything ties in with, I wouldn’t worry too much about making your hero really stand out if there’s no obvious way to do it.
-With an outfit post it’s likely that viewers will be drawn to different items that appeal to them most.
-As long as you know what the hero is and aim to complement that piece that’s the main thing.
+While you want your shots to have a hero piece that everything ties in with, I wouldn’t worry too much about making your hero stand out if there’s no obvious way to do it.
+With an outfit post, viewers will likely be drawn to different items most appealing to them.
+As long as you know what the hero is and aim to complement that piece, that’s the main thing.

-While there’s no strict rule on lighting, when you look at a lot of flat lays they do use similar lighting.
-If you want to fit in with the crowd then even lighting that leaves your final image without shadows seems to be the in thing.
+While there’s no strict rule on lighting, when you look at a lot of flat lays, they use similar lighting.
+If you want to fit in with the crowd, then even lighting that leaves your final image without shadows seems to be the in thing.

-Like with the birds eye view there’s no real rules here so feel free to break the mould and light your flat lays however you want.
+Like with the bird’s eye view, there are no real rules here, so feel free to break the mold and lighten your flat however you want.

 If you have any doubts or questions, please feel free to comment below.